Brian & Stewie

 "Brian & Stewie" is the 17th episode of the eighth season of the American animated television series Family Guy.
 It originally aired on Fox in the United States on May 2, 2010.
 The episode features Brian and Stewie after they are accidentally trapped inside a bank vault over a weekend.
 The two try to kill each other, and are ultimately forced to reveal their true feelings about each other, and eventually go on to question each other's existence and purpose in life.
 Brian and Stewie become even closer to each other as time goes on, and climactically help each other survive being trapped inside the vault.
-The bottle episode breaks from the show's usual set-up, and is the only episode of the series not to feature any music or use any cutaway gags with Brian and Stewie being the only two characters featured in the entire episode.
+The bottle episode breaks from the show's usual set-up and is the only episode of the show not to feature any music or cutaway gags, with Brian and Stewie being the only two characters featured in the entire episode.
 In repeats of the episode there is no main title sequence, nor is any music played over the end credits.

 "Brian & Stewie" was written by Gary Janetti and directed by Dominic Bianchi.
 The episode received mostly positive reviews from critics for its serious dialogue and development of the two characters and their relationship, although it attracted controversy and criticism from the Parents Television Council for a sequence in which Brian eats Stewie's feces and vomit.
 According to Nielsen ratings, it was viewed in 7.68 million homes in its original airing.
 The episode aired along with a series of musical numbers from throughout the show's eight seasons.
 "Brian & Stewie" was released on DVD along with ten other episodes from the season on December 13, 2011.